×

 As with any medical condition, you should contact your physician to figure out the root cause of your pain.
 You may also need to see a specialist depending on the type of pain you're experiencing.
 There are many treatment options to explore, and a medical professional will be able to help find the best option for your needs.

-While everyone experiences some pain every now and then, prolonged suffering is not common.
+While everyone experiences some pain now and then, prolonged suffering is not common.
 Thanks to advances in modern medicine, there are many ways to alleviate or decrease your pain.
 Again, be sure to consult a medical professional for treatment.

 In the case of psychogenic pain, your doctor will need to do a little digging to diagnose the issue and find a suitable treatment.
 Psychotherapy or antidepressants, or a combination, are possible approaches.